SaraFattouh/Upsampling-Bilateral-Filter/README.md

 - There is a CMakeLists.txt file for compilation.
 - The main.cpp file contains:
   -  Implementation of a bilateral filter.
-  -  Some comparison metrics that can be used for comparing images like SSD, mse, rmse and psnr.
+  -  Some comparison metrics that can be used for comparing images like SSD, MSE, RMSE and PNSR.
   -  A function that converts a bilateral filter to Guided Joint bilateral filter for guided image upsampling.

  The main function takes as input: